Von-Braun/Youtube_DL_GUI/README.md

 run the downloaded installer

-==youtube-dl==
+* youtube-dl

 type "pip install youtube_dl" into the cmd prompt

-==ffmpeg==
+* ffmpeg

 [32-bit]

-goto http://ffmpeg.zeranoe.com/builds and download the 32-bit static installer
+1. goto http://ffmpeg.zeranoe.com/builds and download the 32-bit static installer

 [64-bit]

-goto http://ffmpeg.zeranoe.com/builds and download the 64-bit static installer
+1. goto http://ffmpeg.zeranoe.com/builds and download the 64-bit static installer

-copy the directory ffmpeg was installed to
+2. copy the directory ffmpeg was installed to

-goto Control Panel\System and Security\System\advanced system settings
+3. goto Control Panel\System and Security\System\advanced system settings

-click the advanced tab and goto environmental variables
+4. click the advanced tab and goto environmental variables

-edit path in systems variables and add ";<ffmpeg/bin directory>"
+5. edit path in systems variables and add ";<ffmpeg/bin directory>"

-e.g. ";E:\ffmpeg-20151215-git-65877ab-win64-static\bin
+6. e.g. ";E:\ffmpeg-20151215-git-65877ab-win64-static\bin

-edit PATHTEXT in systems variables and add ";.PY;.PYW"
+7. edit PATHTEXT in systems variables and add ";.PY;.PYW"

 How to use